Countries and regions

 Lebanon in Euromed

-Lebanon has not yet signed the Regional Convention on pan-Euro-Mediterranean preferential rules of origin but participates in the revision of the existing rules.
-The Regional Convention will replace the current network of bilateral protocols, facilitate the revision of existing rules of origin, and thus enhance regional trade and economic integration.
+Lebanon signed the Convention on pan-Euro-Mediterranean preferential rules of origin in October 2014 and began ratification.When applied, this will replace the current network of bilateral protocols, facilitate the revision of existing rules of origin, and thus enhance regional trade and economic integration.
 The system – which makes it simpler to import products manufactured in more than one country throughout the Mediterranean basin – will generate new opportunities for economic operators and be an important spur for further regional economic integration.

 Trading with Lebanon